UWCubeSat/hs2-software-design/docs/ScienceInference/ScienceInferenceApplication.md

 ## 1. Overview

 `ScienceInferenceApplication` is the Layer 3 Active component for the ScienceInference subtopology.
-It processes raw images stored on flash by running them through the HS2 science algorithms (LOST, FOUND, SCOPE).
+It processes raw images stored on flash by running them through the HS2 science algorithms (LOST, FOUND).
 It operates on a scheduled polling cycle — finding unprocessed images, invoking the appropriate algorithm based on experiment metadata, storing results for downlink, compressing flagged images, and marking each image as processed.

 `ScienceInferenceApplication` is fully schedule-driven and receives no ground commands directly.
 It activates and deactivates based on mode commands from `SatStateMachine`.